Jonah Sandford, Executive Director

 Before becoming NEDC’s Executive Director, Jonah served as the organization’s Staff Attorney from 2019-2022.
 He was also an active student volunteer with NEDC during his time at Lewis & Clark Law School, where he graduated in 2015.
 Before re-joining NEDC, Jonah served as Executive Director of the Deschutes River Alliance, and has clerked for Earthjustice, the Center for Biological Diversity, and WaterWatch of Oregon.
 Jonah grew up in Missoula, Montana, and moved to Portland after graduating from the University of Montana in 2003.
 He spends his free time hiking, cycling, canoeing, and finding other ways to explore this incredible corner of the country.

-Mary Stites, Legal Fellow
+Mary Stites, Staff Attorney

 Mary is originally from Austin, Texas where she grew up playing lots of sports and listening to lots of live music.
 She spent most of her childhood summers backpacking, mountain biking and rafting in Northwestern Colorado, prompting her love for the environment.
 Mary graduated from the University of Kansas in 2019 with degrees in Environmental Studies and English before moving out to Portland.
 Her passion for intersectional environmentalism brought her to Lewis & Clark for law school, where she spent all three years volunteering for NEDC in both the Environmental Justice and Food & Agriculture working groups.
 In her free time, Mary enjoys riding her bike, swimming, cheering on the Kansas Jayhawks, listening to live music, and searching for Portland’s best fried chicken sandwich.

-Eve Goldman, Law Clerk
+Maggie Baker, Law Clerk

 Karen Russell, Bookkeeper